-Encryption usually uses a key to encode your data into cipher-text.
-Ideally only authorized person who has the decryption key can only access the original information.
+Encryption usually uses a key to encode your data into ciphertext.
+Ideally only the authorized person who has the decryption key can only access the original information.

-The encryption key is stored separately from data to ensure the data is protected.
-Encrypting your data protects it against various kind of cyber attacks such as data theft, ransomware attack etc.
+The encryption key is stored separately from the data to ensure the data is protected.
+Encrypting your data protects it against various kinds of cyber attacks such as data theft, ransomware attack etc.

 Suggested Read: 10 Most Comon Types of Cyber Attacks and How to Mitigate Them

 Therefore, If you are storing sensitive data in AWS S3, You should always encrypt your data.

 To be honest, your valuable data/information at any specific time is either travelling over a network or is stored on a disk.